Cost of Pleading Guilty

 If you are 18 or under and have six or more points on your driving record, then your license may be suspended for 90 days.

-To get in touch with an experienced Pittsburgh criminal defense attorney from Logue Law to schedule a free initial consultation to discuss any traffic violations you may have, contact us online or call 1-844-PITT-DUI or 412-389-0805.
+To get in touch with an experienced Pittsburgh attorney from Logue Law to schedule a free initial consultation to discuss any traffic violations you may have, contact us online or call 1-844-PITT-DUI or 412-389-0805.